sem-in-r/seminr/README.md

 )
 ```

-B. Describe the causal relationships between constructs and interactions
+Describe the causal relationships between constructs and interactions:

 ``` r
 # Quickly create multiple paths "from" and "to" sets of constructs